Financial Aid Disbursement and Refunds

 |Additional information to clear up any information in your file or on the FAFSA|

-- After the first disbursement/ refund, disbursement/ refund for eligible students occurs every Friday.
+- After the first disbursement/ refund, disbursement/ refunding for eligible students occurs every Friday.

-- Adjustments (increases/decreases) are made to financial aid awards up to the 100% refund deadline as published in the Academic Calendar
+- Adjustments (increases/decreases) are made to Pell Grants only up to the Pell Recalculation Date as published in the Financial Aid Calendar.

-- Students not attending classes, are not entitled to financial aid.
-If you withdraw from all of your classes, we calculate what the student owes back.
+- When students withdraw from all classes, we calculate what the student owes back.
 This is called a "Return of Title IV Funds Calculation."

 - Students who drop classes after receiving financial aid may be required to pay some or all of it back immediately depending on the rules governing the situation.
 For more information please see our withdrawal webpage.